kaushik618/API-for-Simple-music-Service-DRF/README.md

 SQLite - this is a database server

-# Running application - Clone and use command 'docker-compose up' if you've docker running on your machine.
+# Running application -
+    - Clone and use command 'docker-compose up' if you've docker running on your machine.
+    OR
     - cd music_service
     - virtualenv venv
     - source venv/bin/activate